Alaska crime rates in 2024

 One of the scariest things about Alaska is how limited access to medical care can be.
 Iโ€™m talking about places where the nearest hospital is hundreds of miles away, and during the winter, getting there could be impossible for days.

 If youโ€™re injured or sick in one of these remote areas, that time can be the difference between life and death.
-Even in the larger cities like Anchorage, the healthcare system can struggle to meet the needs of such a spread-out population.
+Even in larger cities like Anchorage, the healthcare system can struggle to meet the needs of such a spread-out population.

 With many communities only reachable by plane or boat, something as simple as a sprained ankle could turn into a much bigger issue if help canโ€™t get to you.